Applications currently being accepted

 Systemic Approach: An alternative and complementary approach to the traditional site analysis is the systemic approach to safety, which takes a broader view and looks at risk across an entire roadway system rather than managing risk at certain locations.
 This approach provides a more comprehensive method for safety planning and implementation.
 Local safety projects are designed to improve safety by minimizing or eliminating risk to roadway users.

 Centerline Rumble Strips: Installation of a centerline rumble strips are one of the proven countermeasures that reduce the risks of cross centerline crashes and is a good example of a systemic approach to safety.
-To help promote the installation of this safety improvement in the SJTPO region a candidate list of centerline rumble strip locations was compiled with the assistance of the New Jersey Department of Transportation’s Bureau of Transportation Data and Safety.
+To help promote the installation of this safety improvement in the SJTPO region a candidate list of centerline rumble strip locations was compiled with the assistance of the New Jersey Department of Transportation’s Bureau of Safety, Bicycle, and Pedestrian Programs.
 Minimum lane width, shoulder width, and posted speed limit were used as variables in the screening lists for centerline rumble strips.

-Lists of Roadways Eligible for Centerline Rumble Strips
+Roadways Eligible for Systemic Centerline Rumble Strip Application

-More information related to the systemic approach (including installation of centerline rumble strips) can be found on’s Safety website.
+More information related to the systemic approach can be found on FHWA’s Safety website.
 This method looks at geometric characteristics of a series of roadways in a larger area that are statistically tied to crashes.
 A balanced safety program includes projects at both hot spot locations as well as a systemic application of a treatment.

-Applicants must include a full three-year crash history of the location in Excel format.
+Applicants must include a full three-year crash history of the location in Excel format – five years for bicycle and pedestrian safety projects.
 Applicants are highly encouraged to contact SJTPO prior to collecting crash history.

-Road Safety Audits (RSAs): Road safety audits are an important tool in advancing quality safety projects and can be a valuable component in SJTPO’s data-driven approach.
+Road Safety Audits (RSAs): RSAs are not required for Local Safety Program submission but are an important tool in advancing quality safety projects and can be a valuable component in SJTPO’s data-driven approach.
 Once a project location has been identified from the Network Screening lists (Step 1), the site analysis in an RSA can be utilized in problem identification (Step 2) and countermeasure selection (Step 3).
 As a result, locations from the network screening where an RSA has occurred are likely excellent locations to pursue for local safety funding.